 From Mental Health Awareness Week to the International Day of Happiness and Cycle to Work Day, external events and campaigns provide a useful hook to promote health and wellbeing activities in your own organisation.
+3/ Positive culture

-Business in the Community has produced a comprehensive Health Calendar that you can download to plan your own events.
-One You is a campaign to help everyone make simple changes towards a longer and happier life.
+One You is a NHS campaign to help everyone make simple changes towards a longer and happier life.
 It provides tools, support and encouragement.
 Start by taking the 'How Are You' online quiz, which will assess the person's health.